 7. Getting Sick More Often Than Usual

-Frequent colds or infections are not normal.
-They indicate a weakened immune response.
+If you find yourself wondering why am I getting sick so often, frequent colds or infections are not normal ā they indicate a weakened immune response.

 Possible reasons: